 - Scott Joplin and Louis Chauvin’s “Heliotrope Bouquet” played “Super Slow”

 - Tutorial on the first piece from Aaron Copland’s “Four Piano Blues”

 Bios of Cory & Marilyn Hall

-ABOUT MARILYN: Marilyn Hall began her musical studies in St. Petersburg, Florida at the age of 5 under Eileen Mattioli, and currently has 25 years’ piano teaching experience.
+ABOUT MARILYN: Marilyn Hall began her musical studies in her hometown of St. Petersburg, Florida at the age of 5 under Eileen Mattioli, and currently has 25 years piano teaching experience.
 During her formative years, she participated in numerous recitals, Florida State festivals, competitions, church and chamber groups.
 She continued her studies with Mrs. Mattioli until age 18 and subsequently as a piano performance/pedagogy major with Professor Larry McCann at St. Petersburg College and Dr. Averill Summer at the University of South Florida.
 In addition to holding degrees in piano performance/pedagogy, Marilyn has also earned a Bachelors Degree in Marketing and a Masters Degree in Psychology.
-While teaching private piano at “Mattioli School of Music and Arts”, she also worked full-time for a major Fortune 500 Corporation for 17 years.
+While teaching private piano at “Mattioli School of Music and Arts,” she also worked full-time for a major Fortune 500 Corporation for 17 years.
 Marilyn has also studied clarinet, violin, and cello.
 Her violin and cello studies were under renowned cellist and pianist Christine Hartley with whom she helped facilitate a children’s orchestral strings group.
-Marilyn is currently Associate Director of Music at Grace Lutheran Church & School (LCMS) in St. Petersburg, Florida where she teaches music classes for pre-k through eighth grade (2-13 years), directs the adult and youth handbell choirs, directs the “New Song Band” (a contemporary church chamber group), and accompanies for the adult chapel choir.
+Marilyn served as Associate Director of Music at Grace Lutheran Church & School for three years where she directed various strings, brass, and handbell ensembles.
+Marilyn currently teaches piano from her home studio in St. Petersburg, FL.